 Santee Cooper (state)

-This AARP-SC sponsored program would create a self-sustaining, completely voluntary retirement savings plan for small business owners that don’t currently offer a retirement plan.
+To increase small business competitiveness with big business in attracting employees, SCSBCC supports numerous state and national efforts to create universal and portable worker benefits facilitated by the state or federal government.
+Small businesses would benefit from universal employee paid family/medical leave as well as well as portable retirement programs.
+SCSBCC supports the AARP-SC sponsored Work and Save program that would create a self-sustaining, completely voluntary retirement savings plan for small business owners who don’t currently offer a retirement plan to employees.
 It would operate much like a 529 college savings plan, but for retirement.
 This public-private partnership would be run by financial service providers from the private sector.
-We have been involved in the development of this proposed program.